 We do not share information about workforce members with anyone without consent unless the law and our policies allow us to do so.

 Pupils and their families

-In line with section 114 of the Education Act 2005, section 537A of the Education Act 1996 and section 83 of the Children Act 1989, the school holds the right to process personal data relating to pupils and their families at Healing Multi Academy Trust Schools, and may also receive information regarding them from their previous school, LA and/or the DfE.
+In line with section 114 of the Education Act 2005, section 537A of the Education Act 1996 and section 83 of the Children Act 1989, the school holds the right to process personal data relating to pupils and their families at Harbour Learning Trust Academies, and may also receive information regarding them from their previous school, LA and/or the DfE.
 We use this personal data to: